 Marketing and Discount

 Have you ever walked into a store and seen a product with a hefty price tag crossed out, replaced by a significantly lower “discounted” price?
 That instant rush of feeling like you’ve found a steal is a powerful sensation.
-That’s the anchoring effect in action.
-A mind game.
+That’s the price anchoring effect in action, A mind game.

 It has been quietly influencing our buying decisions for decades.
-In this article, we will explore price anchoring.
+In this article, we will explore price anchoring meaning and examples.
 We will explain how it works and why it is effective.
 No matter if you're running a business, diving into marketing, or just interested in how pricing psychology works, there's likely something here for you.

 So, let’s get started!